KxSystems/docs/docs/ml/toolkit/utilities/multi_process.md

 ![Figure 1](../img/multiprocess.png)

-If the central process is initialized as above and the toolkit in its entirity is loaded, both FRESH and cross validation will make use of this architecture multi-processed by default.
+If the central process is initialized as above and the toolkit is loaded in its entirity, both FRESH and cross validation will make use of this architecture, multi-processed by default.

 While general purpose in nature, this framework is particularly useful when distributing Python.

 The primary difficulty with Python distribution surrounds Python’s use of a Global Interpreter Lock (GIL).
-This limiting execution of Python bytecode to a single thread at a time.
-We can subvert this by either wrapping the Python functionality within a q lambda or by converting the Python functionality to a byte stream using Python ‘pickle’ and passing these to the worker processes for execution.
+This limits execution of Python bytecode to a single thread at a time.
+We can subvert this by either wrapping the Python functionality within a q lambda or by converting the Python functionality to a byte stream using Python `pickle` and passing these to the worker processes for execution.
 Both of these options are possible within the framework outlined here.

-This method is not restricted to functions contained only within the ml library, but can be be used to distribute any function q or otherwise across worker processes.
+This method is not restricted to functions contained only within the ml library and can be be used to distribute any function q or otherwise across worker processes.
 This can be seen in the example below.

 ### `mproc.init`